 If you haven’t, you may be missing out on a key revenue stream.

-After all, e-commerce has boomed during the COVID-19 pandemic.
+After all, e-commerce boomed during the COVID-19 pandemic.
 In May 2020, for instance, online sales increased 78% from the year earlier.
+And that number has been relatively steady ever since.

 Now, you may be thinking: E-commerce isn’t necessarily location-independent.
 How could you sell stuff to consumers around the world if you’re traveling in South America?